Dedicated Catastrophe Response Resources

 Our sustained investment in innovative catastrophe response strategies sets Travelers apart from our peers.
-We handle customer claims, including all CAT claims, with specially trained Travelers employees.
-Generally, we do not contract CAT claims to third-party adjusters.
-We employ more than 300 dedicated catastrophe response specialists located across North America, prepared to deploy on 24 hours’ notice.
-This CAT Team is supported by operational and logistical support specialists at the National Catastrophe Center and partners closely with our 1,500+ property Claim professionals to respond to losses promptly, efficiently and compassionately.
+We handle customer claims, including all catastrophe (CAT) claims, with specially trained Travelers employees; we do not generally contract CAT claims to third-party adjusters.
+We employ more than 400 dedicated catastrophe response specialists across North America, prepared to deploy on 24 hours’ notice.
+This short video illustrates the work of our CAT Response professionals.
+Operational and logistical support specialists at the National Catastrophe Center support this CAT team, which also partners closely with our nearly 2,000 property Claim professionals to respond to losses promptly, efficiently and compassionately.

 Our sophisticated workforce management programs help us quickly organize, triage and deploy Claim professionals with the right expertise to the affected area.
-We leverage the power of 30,000 employees to support our response efforts in the event of a large catastrophe.
-We make considerable investments in training our Claim staff and cross-train thousands of employees to handle lower-severity catastrophe claims.
-This allows our catastrophe and claims experts to focus on high-severity claims without sacrificing quality.
-Our Claim department regularly conducts “tabletop” exercises to test our readiness to respond to different disaster scenarios, including storms, wildfires, earthquakes, cyber attacks and man-made events.
+We leverage the power of more than 30,000 employees to support our response efforts in the event of a large catastrophe.
+We continue to make significant investments in training our Claim staff and cross-train thousands of employees to handle lower-severity catastrophe claims.
+This allows our catastrophe and claim experts to focus on high-severity claims without sacrificing quality.
+In 2022, our Claim professionals completed more than 215,000 hours of property claim training.